top of page

 • Energy that gathers for what matters, not everything

-Burnout sits at the intersection of psychology, physiology, and circumstance, and it is frequently misread.
-Doctoral-level training matters most when exhaustion has become chronic and unresponsive to rest, when burnout co-occurs with depression, anxiety, or unresolved trauma, when the conditions driving burnout are structural and require more than coping strategies, or when a person's relationship to work, identity, and self-worth requires sustained clinical attention rather than practical adjustment.
+Burnout sits at the intersection of psychology, physiology, and circumstance.
+Doctoral-level training matters most when exhaustion has become chronic and unresponsive to rest, when it co-occurs with depression, anxiety, or unresolved trauma, when the conditions driving burnout are structural and require more than coping strategies, or when a person's relationship to work, identity, and self-worth requires sustained clinical attention rather than practical adjustment.

 Brenda Padilla, Psy.D.